 Prune and reclaim resources: You can reclaim space by pruning unneeded Operators, groups, deployments, builds, images, registries, and cron jobs.

 Update a cluster: To upgrade your OpenShift Container Platform to a later version, use the Cluster Version Operator (CVO).
 If an update is available from the Container Platform update service, you apply that cluster update from either the web console or the CLI.

-Work with OpenShift Logging: Learn about OpenShift Logging and configure different OpenShift Logging types, such as Elasticsearch, Fluentd, Kibana, and Curator.
+Work with OpenShift Logging: Learn about OpenShift Logging and configure different OpenShift Logging types, such as Elasticsearch, Fluentd, and Kibana.